‘Spongebob Squarepants’ Ending Not True: Fake Tweet Spreads Sad But Untrue Claims, ‘Indy Star’ Reports

 “This pickup is great news for me and my pliable poriferan pal!
 Twelve seasons, 18 years: It blows my mind when I do the math and realize that SpongeBob has been living in my head for nearly one-third of my life now… and he’s the best roommate I’ve ever had!”

-Aside from getting renewed on TV, Spongebob Squarepants will also be featured in his third movie which is slated to premiere on July 31, 2020 under Paramount Pictures, Variety reported in December 2017.
+Aside from getting renewed on TV, Spongebob Squarepants will also be featured in his third movie, which is slated to premiere on July 31, 2020, under Paramount Pictures, Variety reported in December 2017.